coqhammer/coqhammer.github.io/index.md

 - [Tactician](https://coq-tactician.github.io) is a tactic learner and prover for Coq.
 It uses machine learning methods to synthesise tactic scripts.
 In contrast, CoqHammer searches for proof terms directly in the logic of Coq.
-A limitation of CoqHammer (in particular of the `hammer` tactic which relies on first-order ATPs) is that it might perform poorly on some fragments of Coq's logic.
+A limitation of CoqHammer (particularly of the `hammer` tactic which relies on first-order ATPs) is that it might perform poorly on some fragments of Coq's logic.
 An approach based on tactic script synthesis is not directly limited in this way.

-  In particular, by design CoqHammer will never perform induction.
+  In particular, by design CoqHammer never tries induction.
 If you are interested in automatically finding inductive proofs or in interactive tactic recommendation, then you might want to try Tactician.
-On the other hand, we expect CoqHammer to be generally stronger on the fragments of Coq logic that it can handle well (non-inductive, "close to" first-order, goal-directed proofs).
+On the other hand, we expect CoqHammer to be generally stronger on the fragments of Coq's logic that it can handle well (non-inductive, "close to" first-order, goal-directed proofs).

 ## Copyright and license